the-milanov/aspnet-identity-management/README.md

 Test database is in App_Data folder, *.mdf file.
 Connection string is in Web.config, and it is used by ApplicationDbContext.

 Database consists of next tables: Users, Roles, UserClaims, UserLogins, UserRoles.

+**OAuth2.0 & OpenID Connect:**

+After obtaining client id & secret, they need to be added in App_Start > Startup.Auth.cs

+In MVC this login type is called "External" log in.